CoeCollege-ComputerScience/payroll-requirements-team-zoetrope/questions.md

 ## Configuration information
 * How much authorization do you want to assign to each types of user?
 AG
 * Which part of setting you want to be determined by yourself?
 AG
 * Who in your company has authorization to determine all the setting and see everyone's information?
+NL

 ## Login